Before discussing the type of garbage collector, it is important to understand some basic terms related to it.

 where n = no. of GC threads

-Use: CMS GC is helpful when the low pause time is needed and resources (memory, CPU) can be shared with the garbage collector
+Use: CMS GC is helpful when a low pause time is needed and resources (memory, CPU) can be shared with the garbage collector

 4. G1 GC: